fpgaprince/rtd/docs/source/advance.rst

 Clock Skew = destination clock delay - source clock delay (after the common node if any)

+small setup time violation may still work in lab. lower fq initially there is more focus by tool to fix hold violations

+hold violations are critical, design will most likely not work.
+    check multi cycle constraints
+    check clock skews
+reduce number of control setes

 Timing Closure
 ##########################

-    Timing closure and static timing analysis (STA) are one..
+    Timing closure and static timing analysis (STA) are one.

     You use STA to close timing.